|Guide||♦||120 Triplogs||17 Topics|

-3.7 miles on the Inner Basin Trail to the Weatherford Trail.
+3.7 miles on the Inner Basin Trail #29 to the Weatherford Trail #102.
 Follow the Weatherford for 2.45 miles to the Humphreys Summit Trail.
 1.0 mile to the peak on the Summit Trail.

-About 1.9 miles in you enter the meadow which most associate as "the" Inner Basin.
-If this is your first trip into the area the views will bring you to a screeching halt.
-The dominate view is the wide scree swath on the northeast side of Fremont Peak.
-A little further into the meadow, nearing the pumphouse, you can make out Humphreys Peak on your right with it's dark-volcanic-rock talus-slopes.
+About 2.4 miles in, you enter the meadow, which most associate as "the" Inner Basin.
+If this is your first trip into the area, the views will bring you to a screeching halt.
+The dominant view is the wide scree swath on the northeast side of Fremont Peak.
+A little further into the meadow, nearing the pumphouse, you can make out Humphreys Peak on your right with its dark-volcanic-rock talus-slopes.
 A straight line between you and the peak looks daunting.
 Now jump back into reality.
-There will be switchbacks, up and downs, blood, sweat and tears to conquer this bad boy via the not 100% shaded tree book version.
-Honestly though, the tears will be of joy.
-The blood can be avoided with proper foot placement and you don't really sweat much at high altitude.
+There will be switchbacks, up and downs, blood, sweat, and tears to conquer this bad boy via the not 100% shaded tree book version.
+Honestly, though, the tears will be of joy.
+The blood can be avoided with proper foot placement, and you don't sweat much at high altitude.

-Continue west 0.8 miles on the Weatherford Trail up it's easier switchbacks to Fremont Saddle.
-Keep in mind this is incorrectly marked Doyle Saddle on old topo maps.
-Apparently this was the end of the old toll road J.W.
+Continue west 0.8 miles on the Weatherford Trail up; it's easier switchbacks to Fremont Saddle.
+Keep in mind this is debatably incorrectly marked Doyle Saddle on old topo maps.
+Apparently, this was the end of the old toll road J.W.
 Weatherford built back in 1926.
 Thankfully the depression put that s.o.b. out of business!
 Some old, more likely semi-old, relics can be found in the area.
-This is also your last shot at natures facilities as tree line is near.
+This is also your last shot at nature's facilities as the tree line is near.

-.
-It's a $500 fine if you get caught off trail in this designated area.
-As you hike north on Agassiz eastern face, vegetation gives way to the rocky slope.
+Heading onward, a sign quickly informs you to stay on the trail as you enter the federally protected Senecio franciscanus area.
+It's a $500 fine if you get caught off-trail in this designated area.
+As you hike north on Agassiz's eastern face, vegetation gives way to the rocky slope.
 Heading up the big lazy "Z" switchback is almost relaxing.
 Personally, I find the upper section after the big switchback very intriguing.
-It's like being in the middle of the Superstition Ridgeline, you just feel honored to be in such a magnificent setting.
+It's like being in the middle of the Superstition Ridgeline; you feel honored to be in such a magnificent setting.
 The terrain has subtle hues that change with the mass angles altering upon each step you take.
-Certainly timing with shadows plays a big role in this massive picture you're hiking across.
+Certainly, timing with shadows plays a big role in this massive picture you're hiking across.
 Beware of bursting vocals, "oh beautiful for spacious skies!..."
 Remember this ain't no friggen book, sing along!

-On this busy summer Saturday I encountered about as many people on the summit section as the good ol' days on Squaw Peak before freeways hit the valley.
+On this busy summer Saturday, I encountered about as many people on the summit section as the good ol' days on Piestewa Peak before freeways hit the valley.
 What a riot!
 Friendly though!!!, one guy on top greeted everybody "welcome to the top".
-One gal, a dead ringer for Kelly Clarkson, puttered out "ahh thanks!".
-You could just feel the accomplishment through their voices.
+One gal, a dead ringer for Kelly Clarkson, puttered out, "ahh thanks!".
+You could feel the accomplishment through their voices.
 Right about then, I started thinking... these guys will be hitting the trailhead right about sun... set.
 Whoa, back the train up!
 It's seven miles to a chance to finding an open restaurant.
-At which point I high tailed it outta the story book.
+At which point I high-tailed it outta the storybook.

-About a half hour later I come around the corner to a distant fuzzy blob.
+About a half-hour later, I come around the corner to a distant fuzzy blob.
 Holly cow, I'm looking at a bear.
-First thing that runs through my mind is where the hell is Billy!
-At this point I'm shaking.
+The first thing that runs through my mind is where the hell is Billy!
+At this point, I'm shaking.
 Not from fear.
-I'm shaking cause I don't carry a point and shoot camera, I have to change lenses, meter, focus... geesUS.
-Of course by this point the bear is gone and married.
+I'm shaking cause I don't carry a point-and-shoot camera; I have to change lenses, meter, focus... geesUS.
+Of course, by this point, the bear is gone and married.
 It didn't matter.
-I'd likely never see another bear and this one wasn't gettin' away!
+I'd likely never see another bear, and this one wasn't gettin' away!
 Never mind the fact I just hiked a mountain or people aren't stupid enough to chase bears, I'm off!
-Of course we couldn't go down slope could we...ugh
+Of course, we couldn't go downslope, could we...ugh.

 Camping is not allowed in the Inner Basin